dingusagar/Linux-Scripts/README.md

 Inside Libre Office , you can make a macro and call the script .
 You make make this as a button and even make a shortcut like shift + space .

+So first make sure you have the required tools that are used in the script download
+    wmctrl,gnome-screenshot and xdotool

 Create a new macro and paste this code .
 Just replace PATH_TO_SCRIPT with whatever path you have to reach your script.
 <pre>
 Sub ScreenCapture